GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### One of the things I’ve been pushing is code reading.
-I think that is the most useful thing that a community of programmers can do for each other—spend time on a regular basis reading each other’s code.
+> ### We could, for instance, begin with cleaning up our language by no longer calling a bug a bug but by calling it an error.
+It is much more honest because it squarely puts the blame where it belongs, viz. with the programmer who made the error.
+The animistic metaphor of the bug that maliciously sneaked in while the programmer was not looking is intellectually dishonest as it disguises that the error is the programmer's own creation.
+The nice thing of this simple change of vocabulary is that it has such a profound effect: while, before, a program with only one bug used to be "almost correct", afterwards a program with an error is just "wrong".
 >
-> ~ *Douglas Crockford*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts